fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-06-19-choco-self-update.md

 - Calling `choco install myapp` installs the `myapp.zip` file to the Chocolatey lib directory (`$env:ChocolateyInstall\lib\myapp\tools`) and extracts the archive to `C:\SomeFolder\myapp\1.0.0\`
-- The install script creates a batch and a Powershell file, which point to `C:\SomeFolder\myapp\1.0.0\myapp.exe`
+- The install script creates a cmd and a Powershell file, which point to `C:\SomeFolder\myapp\1.0.0\myapp.exe`
 - The application can now be called in PowerShell and cmd by typing `myapp`
 - We can now update the application using `choco upgrade myapp`, even while it